 New dialing procedure for Georgia customers in 912, 478 area codes

 SAVANNAH, Ga.
-(WTOC) - Beginning April 24, 2021, Georgians with phone numbers in the 912 and 478 area codes should get in the habit of dialing 10-digits (area code + telephone number) for all local calls.
+(WTOC) - Georgians with phone numbers in the 912 and 478 area codes need to dial 10-digits (area code + telephone number) for all local calls beginning Sunday, Oct.
+24.